TungVietLe/HandsOn/README.md

 # Hands On AI Argumented Lab Demo
 Laboratory equipment are expensive.
 Learning on 2D blackboard is unengaging.
+Aiming to make laboratories accessible to students around the world; Helping teachers to make lesson more engaging.
 Hands On is AR simulation equipped with AI for both teachers & students to interact, experiment, and make mistakes freely.

 ![Screenshot 2023-10-30 094619](https://github.com/TungVietLe/HandsOn/assets/99946449/417254ae-a0df-4f6d-afbb-72be4eff66b2)